 - Circuit Descriptions Of The Headlight Switch Connector.

-- TEST 1: Checking Power (Headlight Circuit).
+- TEST 1: Checking Power (12 Volts) Headlight Circuit.

 - TEST 2: Fused Jumper Wire (Headlight Circuit).